The Size Zero Myth:

 Navaratri, is a multi-day Hindu festival celebrated in the months of September or October every year.
 Nava means “nine” and Ratri means “night”.
-At Navaratri, the Lord in the form of the Mother Goddess is worshipped in her various forms as Durga, Lakshmi and Saraswati.
+During Navaratri, the Lord in the form of the Mother Goddess is worshipped in her various forms as Durga, Lakshmi, and Saraswati.

-For years we have been told that this festival symbolizes the power of the goddess and their victory over evil demons.
-But is that it’s all about?
-Let us go a little deeper and understand the real meaning.
+For years we have been told that this festival symbolizes the power of the goddess and her victory over the evil demon.
+But is it only about that?
+Let us dig a little deeper and understand the real meaning.

-Thousands of years before, people symbolized their thoughts in forms of pictures.
+Thousands of years ago, people symbolized their thoughts in forms of pictures.
 So how would they represent the war between purity and evil?
 They drew pictures of the goddess to represent positive and demon to represent negative.
 With passing years, our interpretation changed.
-We assumed that this war had actually happened in the past in a different world of Gods and we started to put our faith in the idols of the goddess.
+We assumed that this war actually took place in the past in a different world of Gods and we started to put our faith in the idols of the goddess.

 Till now we have only learned the external meaning of this festival.
 Let us go a little deeper and learn its true spiritual meaning.

 To make it simpler for you, let me give you a detailed analogy of what it really means: